-A brief guide on how to remove a caveat
+A quick guide on how to remove a caveat

 Removal of a caveat by the caveator